wangywUST/wangywust.github.io/CourseADSP2026/lecture_2.md

 ---

-**Guiding Question**
+### Guiding Question

 An underwater-acoustics laboratory has estimated the normal ambient-noise spectrum at a seabed hydrophone.
 To test a passive-sonar detector, it needs a causal real-time generator that produces realistic ocean background noise from unit-variance white noise; during deployment, it also wants an inverse prefilter that turns the normal background into white residuals so that weak transient sounds from a target stand out more clearly.
 After normalization, the target PSD is

 $$R_x(z)=\frac{1}{(1-0.5z^{-1})(1-0.5z)}.$$

-What causal, stable shaping filter should the laboratory implement, and what causal whitening filter should precede the passive-sonar detector?
-What does the whitened residual represent acoustically?
-Could another real-time generator reproduce the same hydrophone PSD, and why is the minimum-phase design the useful engineering choice?
+Give the numerical recursion coefficient of a causal, stable, minimum-phase noise generator and the numerical coefficient of its causal whitening filter.
+What variance and flat PSD level should the whitened residual have?
+Could a different generator reproduce the same hydrophone PSD, and why should the laboratory select the minimum-phase design?

 §3 solves the forward problem “filter $\rightarrow$ spectrum.”
 This inverse problem requires the new factorization ideas of §4.